 SSL protocols and ciphers used at EMSA

-The protocols accepted for SSL connections are TLS (versions 1.0, 1.1, 1.2) and DTLS.
+The protocols accepted for SSL connections are TLS versions 1.2, 1.3 and DTLS.
+Please note that version 1.0 of TLS protocol is no longer deemed secure, and version 1.1 is being phased-out.

+Allowed cipher suites should only use currently secure encryption and hashing algorithms.
+As such, cipher suites relying on RC4 and DES as block/stream ciphers, and SHA-1 (not to be confused with SHA-2 family– SHA256, SHA384) as message authentication should not be used.

 The SSL profiles for 2-way SSL System-to-System (S2S) communications are: